JThakrar/sparkmetrics/README.md

 And having sufficient amount of historical data allows one to predict job completion time - which is an often asked question - since Spark jobs on YARN always show 10% completion.

+And ofcourse having the output row counts may alleviate the need to do an explicit row count for debugging purposes.